 - Make final distributions to creditors and, if able, to the applicable stockholders.

-This is the process for the state of Delaware and other states have different, shorter or longer processes.
-Thus, as with most corporate matters, any corporation considering dissolution should consult with a qualified corporate dissolution attorney and tax professional to get advice customized to the corporation’s particular situation and needs.
+This is the process for the state of Delaware and other states have different processes that are either shorter or longer.
+Thus, as with most corporate matters, any corporation considering dissolution should consult with a qualified corporate dissolution attorney and tax professional to get advice customized to the corporation’s particular situation, location(s) and needs.